jeromeetienne/AR.js/README.md

 Obviously you mileage may vary.
 The performance you get will depend on 3 things: How heavy your 3D is, How you tune your parameters and the hardware that you are using.

+# Full Featured Marker based
+With this project, we bring more performance to artoolkit. artoolkit is a software with years of experience doing augmented reality.
+It is able to do a lot!

+It is marker based.
+It supports a wide range of markers: multiple types of markers [pattern](https://artoolkit.org/documentation/doku.php?id=3_Marker_Training:marker_training)/[barcode](https://artoolkit.org/documentation/doku.php?id=3_Marker_Training:marker_barcode) multiple independant markers at the same time, or [multiple markers acting as a single marker](https://artoolkit.org/documentation/doku.php?id=3_Marker_Training:marker_multi) up to you to choose.

 # Status
 - At the three.js level is the main one.
 It is working well and efficiently